maevelander/logo-slider/readme.txt

 = The layout is broken =

 It's most likely just a matter of tweaking the css.

+= Description says it's responsive but I'm testing and logos stack on top of each other =

+Check it on an actual mobile device.
+The logos appear stacked in browser console / simulators, but on an actual device it works fine.

 = Where can I get support for this plugin? =